armory/docs/content/en/scale-agent/reference/agent-options.md

 linkTitle: Agent Config Options
 weight: 1
 description: >
-  Learn how to configure the Armory Agent based on installation mode and environment restrictions.
+  Learn how to configure the Armory Scale Agent for Spinnaker and Kubernetes based on installation mode and environment restrictions.
 This guide contains a detailed list of configuration options.
 aliases:
   - /armory-enterprise/armory-agent/advanced-config/agent-options/
 ---